 When receiving the Lemon Button Fern, do not repot immediately but wait at least 6-12 months or if the roots are beginning to get crowded and growing through the drainage holes.
-It prefers to be a little crowded in its pot.
+They prefer to be a little crowded in their pot.

 Repot in the spring, using a 2 inches bigger pot to give the roots room to spread.

-Water your plant in the old pot before transferring over and let it sit an hour.
+Water your plant in the old pot before transferring over and let sit an hour.